RandyGaul/randygaul.github.io/_posts/2022-09-18-Game-Math-101-Writing-your-Own-2D-Math-in-CPP.markdown

 When run it will show a red box traveling along our new x-axis starting at the origin, and a blue box traveling along the new y-axis at our new origin.

 ![box_axes_visualize.gif](/assets/box_axes_visualize.gif)

+From here on when we write new math code you can follow along and place it into the `math_101.h` header!
+The red box is traveling at 30 pixels per second.
+We can see this from the expression `v2(30.0f, 0) * dt`.
+Whenever we multiply something by dt, it can be read like "over one second".
+In this case it's 30 pixels per second.

+> NOTE: Those more familiar with C might notice no include guards were used.
+Don't worry about this for, we'll cover it later.
+For now it's more important to just focus on the math and pump out more code.
+Our program is just one-file conceptually, and we're only splitting it up into different files to make following this article easier.

+### Rotations

+### Vector Drawing Function

 THIS POST IS A WIP